bobthemighty/blog-code-samples/ports-and-adapters/dependency_injection_with_type_signatures.md

 bus.subscribe_to(msg.AssignIssueCommand, assign_issue)
 ```

 This code is just a straight-line script that configures the database, creates all of our message handlers, and then registers them with the message bus.
 This component is what an architect would call a [Composition Root]().
 On my current teams, we tend to call this a bootstrap script.
 As systems grow, though, and requirements become more complex, this bootstrapper script can become more repetitive and error-prone.
 Dependency injection frameworks exist to remove some of the boiler-plate around registering and wiring up dependencies.
 In recent years the .Net-hipster crowd have started to move away from complex dependency injection containers in favour of simpler composition roots.
-This is known as poor man's DI, pure DI, or artisinal organic acorn-fed DI.
+This is known as poor man's DI, pure DI, or artisanal organic acorn-fed DI.

+# inject

+> Dependency injection frameworks exist to remove some of the boiler-plate around registering and wiring up dependencies

 Usually, on our Python projects at Made.com, we use the [inject]() library.
 This is a simple tool that performs the partial application trick I demonstrated above.
 Inject is my favourite of the Python DI libraries because it's so simple to use, but I have a dislike for its use of decorators to declare dependencies.